Université Laval and the Québec City Convention Centre: A Thriving Partnership

 World Congress on Inflammation (WCI2024)

 In July 2024, this major life sciences congress attracted to Québec City 275 researchers and scientists from biotech, pharmaceutical and medical device companies from around the world.
 Professor and ambassador Marc Pouliot was president of the organizing committee for this 16th edition.
-In his name, a $5,171 grant was donated to the Pierre-Borgeat Fund on arthritis and rheumatic diseases, for master’s and doctoral students.
+In his name, a $5,171 grant was awarded to the Pierre-Borgeat Fund on arthritis and rheumatic diseases, for master’s and doctoral students.

 WCI2024 Congress participants discussing and exchanging ideas at a networking event.